Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 The Role of Campus Safety

-The Campus Safety Office is structured within Rhodes’ Division of Student Life, putting Campus Safety in close contact with all aspects of student life.
+The Campus Safety Department is structured within Rhodes’ Division of Business and Finance.
+However, Campus Safety is still involved with all aspects of student life.

 Due to the importance of Campus Safety, students are advised that it is a specific offense of the student code of conduct to fail to comply with the directions of a College official including those with Campus Safety or to fail to identify oneself to a College official including those officers in Campus Safety.